 I’ll begin with the most interesting part of Apex Construct in terms of mechanics, the puzzles.
 Apex Construct doesn’t just have puzzles in the standard format, it also has a sense of exploration and problem solving behind them.
 For example, as soon as I left the initial elevator and I was looking around to get my bearings, I looked to the left and saw a terminal.
 I walked up to it and, as you do, started slapping my hands on the virtual keyboard whilst going “tappy tappy tap tap!” – what?
 You don’t do this whenever you see a keyboard in VR? – to my surprise, everything I pressed on the keyboard was on the DOS command prompt on the virtual monitor.
 At this point I was literally laughing – so I tried ‘dir’ and I got the directory, and then I opened and read all of the documents.
 Now, this probably won’t mean much as there is a giant poster next to the machine saying how to use it, but I didn’t see that – I just started typing and it worked – amazing!

 Now, I know what your thinking, “what has this got to do with puzzles?”
-Well, throughout the game you see various terminals, some hold documents like you see in games like the Talos Principle, some require passwords which you find scattered around, some give you passwords to use on other machines, and some operate things such as doors.
+Well, throughout the game you see various terminals, some hold documents as you see in games like the Talos Principle, some require passwords which you find scattered around, some give you passwords to use on other machines, and some operate things such as doors.
 The password may not be as simple as a post-it note saying “Password = 1234” though, some will be a year or even a cryptic clue.

 Apex Construct also adopts a basic Metroidvania approach to various puzzles as well.
 For example, at one point you’re placed on a walkway with 3 exits (not including where you came from) – one of which you can access, one you can’t and one has a worded password which you won’t find out until later on.
 This means you will have to return once you have said password.
 Also, there is a part where you are helping Fathr ‘find himself’ and certain machines and doors aren’t working.
 Once you upgrade your bow to emit an electrical pulse, you can return and proceed as normal.
 As such, it’s a great experience when you obtain a new ability or you find out some new information as it makes you want to go back and see what you have missed – I’ve not felt like it’s a chore to go back on myself so far.

 In between traversing the world, playing in DOS and reading documents, you will be at home, relaxing.
 Well, in your room.
 Once you complete a mission you will return here – this is where you can buy health items, upgrade your bow or shield and put on display all of the items you steal throughout the missions.
 That’s right, you can steal a lot of different things whilst you are out and about and bring them back with you – I’ve not found out a reason for this yet, but I’m building up quite a collection.
-As you progress throughout the game you find keycards which take you deeper into the construct; however, you have to carry one with you at all times and ensure you put it back into your inventory upon use (as it tends to fall through items and through the world).
+As you progress throughout the game you find keycards that take you deeper into the construct; however, you have to carry one with you at all times and ensure you put it back into your inventory upon use (as it tends to fall through items and through the world).
 The inventory system isn’t the best but I’ll cover that with the combat down below.

 Another thing you can do whilst you are in your room is, go and take a look at what mission you wish to play next.
 You are presented with past and new missions upon a map and you can see at a glance how many secrets you have found and how many times you have completed the level (? – It says completed and a number next to it, so I’m presuming that’s what it means).
 This allows you to backtrack and jump back into any previously completed mission at any point which, as I said above, is required if you wish to find everything out as you can’t see everything on your first pass without certain abilities/knowledge.

 Movement within the game is simple, or at least on paper it is.
 You must play the game with two move controllers, there is no other option, but you can either teleport or move freely.
 Even if you pick move freely, you still have the ability to teleport at will, just not vice-versa.
-So, using free move, you hold the main button on the left controller and you move in whatever direction the controller is pointing in – similar to Skyrim and Raw Data.
+So, using free-move, you hold the main button on the left controller and you move in whatever direction the controller is pointing in – similar to Skyrim and Raw Data.
 Now, in regards to turning, you have two options – Smooth Turning and Snap Turning.
 Smooth turning means you can use the X and O buttons on the right controller to turn – again like you would in the aforementioned games.
 Snap turning, however, requires you to hold the right triangle and give the controller an iPhone swipe to the left or right. considering the combat does get quite fast and manic at times – I would recommend the Smooth Turning.

 In regards to combat, you are armed with a bow early on and this has taken the place of my favourite bow-mechanic in all the PSVR titles I have played.
 There is no guide and no laser sight, so you must learn to aim and fire for yourself but the game makes you really feel like you are there shooting those arrows.
 Later on, you find grenades as well but I never really used them as it requires you to go into your inventory, take them out, throw them and hope they hit – all whilst the enemy is coming at you.
 If you sneak up on the enemy then yeah, go for the grenade, otherwise – open fire!